elliotec/elliotec.com/source/posts/2016-02-20-modules-and-monoliths.html.markdown

 ## Servers are our friends

 [Single Page Apps are almost never necessary.](https://ponyfoo.com/articles/stop-breaking-the-web) Your users don't care about two-way data binding or one-way data flow.
 I promise.
 Neither does your pointy-haired boss.
 They care that the data they are getting or posting is getting got or posted.

-"Isomorphic" (a pretentious word for universal, or running on the client and server) JavaScript is an idea that removes the logical separation of client and server so that all the code is tightly coupled and stored together in a repo.
+"Isomorphic" (which is quite a pretentious word for running on the client and server) JavaScript is an idea that removes the logical separation of client and server so that all the code is tightly coupled and stored together in a repo.
 This is an interesting solution to the problem that we are now having with SPAs bloating up and slowing down the browser by running the code through the server first and templating.
 This is, on the surface, a trend toward the monolithic architecture I'm touting in this article.

 But, really it's roundabout, difficult to implement, and adding complexity when we should be removing it.
 Like, how about just not using too much JS on the client and minimizing requests?
 People say it helps with SEO, but Google now crawls pages that are generated with JS, at least supposedly.
 If you want better SEO, don't render all your content with JavaScript.